foundation-model-stack/vllm-detector-adapter/README.md

 | granite guardian | &check;               | &check;                 | &check;           | *                        |
 | llama guard     | &check;               | &check;                 | &check;           | &cross;                  |

-\* granite guardian versions < 3.2 is not compatible with this endpoint
+\* granite guardian versions < 3.2 are not compatible with this endpoint

 ## Running with TGIS adapter